tinyheero/variant_calling_in_cancer_genomes_seminar/README.md

 > You can skip this section if you are content with working with the bam files that are in the repo.

 The original full exome data can be found https://github.com/genome/gms/wiki/HCC1395-WGS-Exome-RNA-Seq-Data.
 The repo contains in the `bam` folder two smaller tumour and normal bam files where only a 1 MB region on chromosome 17 is represented.
-This was done to file size issues.
+This was done due to file size constraints that github imposes.
 If you are interested in working with the whole exome data set, then you can follow these instructions:

 ```{bash}
 cd bam